To end hunger in Orange County.

 COMPASSION • DIVERSITY • INTEGRITY • SERVICE EXCELLENCE • STEWARDSHIP

-Second Harvest Food Bank of Orange County is the largest nonprofit hunger relief organization leading the fight to end hunger in our community.
-We are a member of Feeding America, a nationwide hunger-relief network of 200 food banks.
+Second Harvest Food Bank of Orange County is a hunger relief organization leading the fight to end hunger in our community. .

 Second Harvest was founded in 1983 by the Society of St. Vincent de Paul, Council of Orange under the leadership of Dan Harney and Tom Fuentes.
 Dan had noticed that there were an increasing number of hungry people who couldn’t find the food they needed, so in October of 1983 the food bank began its food distribution operations in a converted fruit packing facility in the City of Orange.

 In 2012, Second Harvest became an independent 501 c3 corporation.
-We reach out to the community for donations, grants, funds, food drives, grocery rescue, and volunteers to help provide food for the hungry.
-We work to find innovative, sustainable ways to end hunger and to close the meal gap to reach our Bold Goal of providing food for all who need it in a convenient and dignified setting.
+We reach out to individuals, foundations, corporations, manufacturers, retailers, growers, packers, and others in the food industry for donations to help provide us food for the hungry in Orange County.
+We create innovative, sustainable ways to end hunger and to provide food for all who need it in a convenient and dignified setting.

 With hard work and dedication our Board of Directors and staff ensure that everything possible is being done to provide food for the hungry in Orange County.

-Second Harvest Food Bank believes strongly in being good stewards of the generous donations that enable us to provide food for 250,000 people each month.
+Second Harvest Food Bank believes strongly in being good stewards of the generous donations we served more than 500,000 people last month.
 We are very efficient in the use of donors’ contributions.
-Our fundraising and general management expenses are less than 7% of total expenses, helping us feed more hungry children, families and seniors in our community.
+Our fundraising and general management expenses are less than 10% of total expenses, helping us feed more hungry children, families and seniors in our community.
 For our financial documents click here.

 Learn more about how we work to end hunger in Orange County.

-Second Harvest Food Bank of Orange County relies on our generous partners for their enduring commitment to helping us end hunger in our community.
+Second Harvest Food Bank of Orange County relies on our generous donors and partners for their enduring commitment to helping us end hunger in our community.

 Second Harvest Food Bank has earned the Platinum GuideStar Nonprofit Seal of Transparency, the highest level of recognition offered by the organization.